davedelong/CHCSVParser/README.markdown

 2. With the contents of an `NSString`
 3. With an `NSInputStream`

 `CHCSVParser` can be configured to parse other "character-seperated" file formats, such as "TSV" (tab-seperated).
-You can change the delimiter of the parser prior to beginning parsing.
+You can specify the delimiter of the parser during initialization.
 The delimiter can only be one character in length, and cannot be any newline character, `#`, `"`, or `\`.

+By default, `CHCSVParser` will not sanitize the output of the fields; in other words, individual fields will be returned exactly as they are found in the CSV file.
+However, if you wish the fields to be cleaned (surrounding double quotes stripped, characters unescaped, etc), you can specify this by setting the `sanitizesFields` property to `YES`.

+There are two other properties (`recognizesBackslashesAsEscapes` and `recognizesComments`) that are also disabled by default.
+The former allows the parser to recognize `\"` as an escaped double quote (in addition to the standard `""`), and the latter will cause the parser to skip over lines that begin with the octothorpe (`#`).

 ###Writing
 A `CHCSVWriter` has several methods for constructing CSV files:

 `-writeField:` accepts an object and writes its `-description` (after being properly escaped) out to the CSV file.
 It will also write field seperator (`,`) if necessary.
 You may pass an empty string (`@""`) or `nil` to write an empty field.

-`-writeFields:` accepts a comma-delimited and nil-terminated list of objects and  sends each one to `-writeField:`.

-`-writeLine` is used to terminate the current CSV line.
-If you do not invoke `-writeLine`, then all of your CSV fields will be on a single line.
+`-finishLine` is used to terminate the current CSV line.
+If you do not invoke `-finishLine`, then all of your CSV fields will be on a single line.

-`-writeLineOfFields:` accepts a comma-delimited and nil-terminated list of objects, sends each one to `-writeField:`, and then invokes `-writeLine`.

-`-writeLineWithFields:` accepts an array of objects, sends each one to `-writeField:`, and then invokes `-writeLine`.
+`-writeLineOfFields:` accepts an array of objects, sends each one to `-writeField:`, and then invokes `-writeLine`.

-`-writeCommentLine:` accepts a string and writes it out to the file as a CSV-style comment.
+`-writeComment:` accepts a string and writes it out to the file as a CSV-style comment.

-In addition to writing to a file, `CHCSVWriter` can be initialized for writing directly to an `NSString`.
+If you wish to write CSV directly into an `NSString`, you should create an `NSOutputStream` for writing to memory and use that as the output stream of the `CHCSVWriter`.
+For an example of how to do this, see the `-[NSArray(CHCSVAdditions) CSVString]` method.

-Like `CHCSVParser`, `CHCSVWriter` can be customized with a delimiter other than `,` prior to beginning writing.
+Like `CHCSVParser`, `CHCSVWriter` can be customized with a delimiter other than `,` during initialization.

 ###Convenience Methods
-Included in the code is an `NSArray` category to simplify reading from and writing to CSV files.
-In order to use these methods, you must also include `NSArray+CHCSVAdditions.*` in your project.
-This category adds many methods to `NSArray` to simplify the process of converting a file, string, or input stream into an `NSArray` of `NSArrays` of `NSStrings`.
-There are also methods to write the array to a CSV file (or with a custom delimiter), or to convert it into an `NSString` of well-formed CSV.

-There is also an `NSString` category to parse an `NSString` of CSV data into an `NSArray` of `NSArray` objects.
-This method is `-[NSString CSVComponents]`.

-###General Use

-The simplest use of `CHCSVParser` is to include all of the files mentioned above in your project.
-To use any of the CSV parsing or writing functionality, simply `#import "CHCSV.h"` and use any of the classes and categories as you'd like.
+There are a couple of category methods on `NSArray` and `NSString` to simplify the common reading and writing CSV tasks.

 ##Data Encoding